What we do

 - To recruit, train and develop volunteers to support young people with additional needs to attend a mainstream activity of their choice

-- Encourage young people to be independent from their families by attending a weekly mainstream activity and attending Me2 Club Weekends Away
+- Encourage young people to be independent from their families by attending a weekly mainstream activity and attending Me2 Club Weekends and Days Away

 - Provide Inclusion and Bespoke Training to activity leaders to make groups more accessible